-- All plant & equipment will be maintained and serviced regularly in accordance with Councils Fleet Management System. - The Daily Equipment Checklist must be completed prior to commencing works including checking hoses and connections prior to use. - All equipment used to apply herbicides will be calibrated as required.
+- All plant & equipment will be maintained and serviced regularly in accordance with Councils Fleet Management System. - Drones must be calibrated prior to each use and maintained in accordance with manufacturers requirements. - The Daily Equipment Checklist must be completed prior to commencing works including checking hoses and connections prior to use. - All equipment used to apply herbicides will be calibrated as required.